 If you are charged with speeding between 1-25 mph over the speed limit, then you are facing what is known as a petty or fine-only offense.
 In Illinois, the maximum punishment for a petty offense is a fine of up to $1,000.
 Remember that even though a petty offense is a non-jailable offense, you can still be subjected to losing your license for a petty speeding ticket.

-Defenses to aggravated speeding in Illinois
+Defenses for aggravated speeding in Illinois

 If you have been charged with aggravated speeding, you have the right to have a jury trial or a bench trial.
 A bench trial is when the judge determines if you are guilty or not.
-There are several defenses that you can use in order to show that you were not speeding.
+There are several defenses that you can use to show that you were not speeding.

 • The police officer did not radar you